 As a graduate armed with a degree in computer science, IT or a related field, there’s one thing that’s clear: you are in demand.
-Furthermore, the National Association of Colleges and Employers (NACE) reported that more than 56 percent of computer science majors of the class of 2011 who applied for a job before graduating received an offer, making computer science the major with the highest offer rate.
-While starting salaries in many areas have leveled off for several years, computer science salaries are holding strong.
+The National Association of Colleges and Employers (NACE) reported that 68.7% of computer science majors of the class of 2013 who applied for a job before graduating received an offer, making computer science the major with the highest offer rate.
+While starting salaries in many areas tend to be modest, computer science salaries are holding strong.

 Computer Science Salaries: Which Occupation Has the Largest Paycheck?

 As with most industries, salaries will vary within information technology.
 Specific computer science salaries will be tied to applicants’ level of educational attainment, prior work experience, particular role, company, and geographic location.

 Based on information from the Bureau of Labor Statistics, the median annual computer science salary spans from $47,660 for computer support specialists to $120,950 for computer and information systems managers.
 Overall, median incomes are healthy across the computer science and IT industry.
 In 2012, the median 25% to 75% of salaries for various IT occupations were between the following ranges:

 - Graphic designers- $33,550 and $59,390

 - Web developers- $44,860 and $83,450

 - Multimedia artists and animators- $45,640 and $85,410

 - Network and computer systems administrators - $56,470 and $92,370